eduardodsp/rlog/README.md

     - Support for persistence file when no client is connected.
     - Support for multiple communication protocols including user defined protocols.
     - Support for multiple TCP clients when using the RLOG_DEFAULT_TCPIP interface.
+    - Support for multiple active interfaces.
+The server will write messages to all connected interfaces.
+    - Support for stdout.
+This can be used when connected to the device through some serial monitor or SSH.

 ## Supported Platforms
 |   OS          | Target          | Status          |